 Heading upriver, you will see the historic Anderson and Cavenagh Bridges.
 Cavenagh Bridge, built in 1869 and now for pedestrians only, leads to Empress Place, which was named in honour of Queen Victoria.
 At Empress Place, you will find the elegant Victoria Concert Hall, where classical concerts by the Singapore Symphony Orchestra are held regularly.

-The imposing Empress Place building, built in1865, was once a court house and is now being refurbished to house the Second Wing of the Asian Civilisations Museum.
-Nearby, next to the river, is the spot where Raffles landed in Singapore.
-This event is commemorated by a another statue of Raffles, this time in white marble and built in 1972, set at the site where he first set foot on the island.
+The imposing Empress Place building, built in1865, was once a courthouse and is now being refurbished to house the Second Wing of the Asian Civilisations Museum.
+Nearby, next to the river, is the spot where Raffles landed.
+This event is commemorated by another Raffles statue in white marble, built in 1972, where he first set foot on the island.